cmertin/cmertin.github.io/_posts/2016-11-11-Predicting-Air-Quality.markdown

 The method used was the Normal Equation which is stated above.
-This was so that things such as "feature scaling" wouldn't have to be dealt with, and also the matrix was small enough $$(7,300 \times 14)$$ such that there wasn't going to be a problem in the linear algebra routines.
+This was so that things such as "feature scaling" wouldn't have to be dealt with, and also the matrix was small enough $$(7,300 \times 14)$$ which would not be too computationally intensive for the linear algebraic operations.
 The normal equation was used a total of 10 times, once for each of the features that were being modeled.

-A linear function was used, one value of $$\theta$$ for each feature.
+In looking at the data, it seemed mostly linear throughout the course of the day, therefore a linear function was used, one value of $$\theta$$ for each feature.
 The features that were used had the values:

 0. 1 (Offset)
 1. Month